-Similar to other pants tested in this category, the Recon Stretch Pants were put through the thorough "shower test," in which testers wore them in the shower for three minutes to assess their waterproofing functionality in a human-made downpour.
-After examining seams, pockets, and inner-dryness, testers remained dry but found one minor issue.
+Similar to other pants tested in this category, the Recon Stretch Pant was put through the thorough "shower test," in which testers wore them in the shower for two minutes to assess its waterproofing functionality in a human-made downpour.
+After examining seams, pockets, and inner dryness, testers remained dry but found one minor issue.

 Fit and Comfort

 The Recon Stretch Pant's four-way stretch shell fabric is a big reason we recommend these pants.
 Our testers found this fabric and relaxed fit to provide both a stretchy and comfortable feel that allowed for optimal mobility on the mountain.
 From crouching down to evaluate snow pits in the backcountry to getting tricky at the resort, this pair provides some of the greatest range of motion of any ski pants we have tested.
 Say goodbye to stiff, uninsulated shells.